 For most enterprises, the answer to all three questions is unequivocally “no.”

 This blind spot represents more than just a gap in oversight—it is a fundamental governance failure.
 Traditional data protection solutions, including SIEM, DLP, and firewall technologies, were designed to monitor structured events like file transfers, email attachments, or network traffic.
 They were not built to analyze freeform, prompt-based interactions between employees and AI platforms.
-As a result, compliance officers cannot see what data leaves the organization, cannot quantify the risk, and cannot demonstrate adherence to regulatory mandates.
+As a result, compliance officers cannot see what data leaves the organisation, cannot quantify the risk, and cannot demonstrate adherence to regulatory mandates.

 In effect, Shadow AI has rendered legacy governance models obsolete.
 Organizations may believe they are compliant on paper, yet in practice, they are operating in an environment where sensitive data can leak undetected every day.

-4. The Cultural Normalization of Shadow AI
+4. The Cultural Normalisation of Shadow AI

 Employees frequently view AI assistants as harmless, everyday productivity enhancers.
 Unlike phishing attempts, ransomware, or malware intrusions, generative AI tools do not trigger alarms or raise suspicion.
 Instead, they present themselves as helpful, intuitive, and user-friendly companions.
 This perception is precisely what lowers vigilance: because employees believe they are simply “getting a little help,” they rarely pause to consider the compliance, privacy, or security consequences of their actions.